cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/manual-skeletons.md

 ### Editing skeletons on the sidebar

-Шn CVAT, the sidebar offers an alternative method for setting up skeleton properties and attributes.
+In CVAT, the sidebar offers an alternative method for setting up skeleton properties and attributes.
 This approach is similar to that used for other object types supported by CVAT, but with a few specific alterations:

 - Users cannot change the label of a skeleton.